-I am working on mechanical and hydraulic designs, simulations and modifications required for new build projects, new oppertunities and delivery of tools within Allseas to the Heavy Lift Department.
+I am working on mechanical and hydraulic designs, control system, risk engineering, simulations and modifications required for new build projects, new oppertunities and delivery of tools within Allseas to the Heavy Lift Department.
 The focus is on drive trains, control and dynamics, which includes hydraulics.

 Furthermore, I am asked to create and teach hydraulic courses for Allseas personnel.
 The Basic Course Hydraulics was made within a half year and is aimed to learn participants to read hydraulic diagrams and predict the system behaviour.
 The textbook and presentations are well received by the participants.

 I worked from January 2017 till December 2019 at the Delft office, and from January 2020 I work in the Eindhoven office, although I still participate in the projects in Delft as well.

 Technologies: System design, Primary hydraulics, Automation and Control, Dynamic simulation

 As hydraulic engineer, I was responsible for the hydraulic design and supervision during production and testing, including problem solving.
 I was mainly involved in large projects (Drilling vessels, Well intervention vessels, secondary hydraulic cranes) from concept phase till testing and commissioning.
 This included also risk assessments, concept, basic, detailed and shop drawing design.
 On my own initiative I made dynamic simulations of problems and designs to predict the mechanical behavior.
 I joined the Sensor Expert Team from April 2015, which was asked to solve more difficult problems and to help with the standardization of the used sensors.